DaoCloud/DaoCloud-docs/docs/en/docs/ghippo/user-guide/access-control/ldap.md

 In global management, the operation steps are as follows:

-1. Log in to the web console as a user with `admin` role.
+1. Log in to DCE 5.0 as a user with `admin` role.
 Click `Global Management` in the upper left corner of the left navigation bar.